hkmarcoot/ciptex-task-management-backend/README.md

 Again, I checked if the routes have enabled two-way communication and are proxy integration.

-## Create DynamoDB For itemsTable and usersTable
+## Create itemsTable and usersTable In DynamoDB

 I create two tables, one for the todo items and one for the users' connectionId.